My name is Laura Kirk. I am a 25 year old sacred sound practitioner, children’s educator and minister, peace activist, and community organizer.

 Take my experience searching for kirtan communities as an example.
 I first discovered kirtan through books and playlists.
 Finding an in-person community to practice with was far more difficult.
 My initial Google searches turned up nothing near me.
 Knowing no where else to turn, I was at a dead end.
 Only by a stroke of luck did I stumble across a yoga studio with a small group of practitioners.
 It was through them that I discovered there was a sprawling network of groups all around me, connected via Whats app groups, email lists, and text chains.
 If I hadn’t found someone who knew, I would have never found the groups that would open me to a world of nurturing, loving, and supportive communities.

-The solution began to feel unbearably simple: an online social networking platform, equipped with community building and logistical support tools, would revolutionize the accessibility of scared sound practices.
 It felt unimaginable for me to continue sitting on the sidelines as a passive recipient of these practices.
-Everywhere I went, I saw need, and my many prior experiences in service and community organizing work provided the skills I needed to build a framework of action.
+My experience in service and community organizing work provided a framework of action.
 Sacred Sound Circle was born.

-Now is the time.
-Sacred Sound Circle is more than a platform—it is an invitation.
-An invitation to listen deeply, to gather in community, to let sound transform us, and to let music carry us beyond borders and divisions.
-I invite you—musicians, seekers, organizers, dreamers, and lovers of humanity—to join us in building this movement.
+You are invited — practitioners, seekers, organizers, dreamers, and lovers of humanity — to join us in building this movement.
 Together, we can amplify voices of compassion, cultivate networks of belonging, and unleash the profound power of sacred sound to heal, to unite, and to awaken a better world.